Somewhere in Eastern Nigeria, 16th of June, 1968

 Just then, there was a crashing of feet behind me.
 How had he located me so fast?
 A less rational part of me began to consider his charm actually worked.
 I looked down again and shuddered.
 The distance was not too great, throwing myself over shouldn’t be that difficult.
 But my body wasn’t in tune with my mind; my body—the treacherous thing—froze on me.

 Dauda crashed into me, sending both of us tumbling down.
 Stars dotted my vision as my face hit the ground; the ensuing pain was explosive enough to steal a yell from me.
-I gritted my teeth; the taste of blood and earth filled my mouth as I fought but failed to break my descent.
+I gritted my teeth; the taste of blood and earth filled my mouth as I fought but failed to brake my descent.
 I hit the base of the slope with my back and before I could catch my breath, he was upon me like a raging ape.
 We slid in the mud and every punch delivered was accompanied by a wet smack.
 He landed more punches, one even got me in the left eye.
 It was agony.
 I wanted to beg for mercy but my jaw.
 God, the pain.
 Another punch to the gut and I peed a little.

 The mud helped when I slipped from under him, but Dauda—like a bloody dog with a bone—came after me.
 He wiggled like a worm, snatched and pulled my leg.
 My foot slammed into his face, my boot leaving a muddy imprint and a bleeding nose behind.
 But he still came at me.
 The animal.